-Personal Information provided to Us will always be handled by Us in accordance with this Policy and the APPs, regardless of who provides it.
+Personal Information, including Personal Data, provided to Us will always be handled by Us in accordance with this Policy, the APPs and GDPR, regardless of who provides it.

-If Personal Information about You is collected from someone other than You and if We are notified that You are not aware that We have collected the Personal Information then We will take reasonable steps to notify You that the Personal Information has been collected and will be dealt with in accordance with this Policy and the APPs.
+If Personal Information, including Personal Data, about You is collected from someone other than Us and if We are notified that You are not aware that We have collected the Personal Information, including Personal Data, then We will take reasonable steps to notify You that the Personal Information, including Personal Data, has been collected and will be dealt with in accordance with this Policy, the APPs and the GDPR.

 We provide legal services to Our clients.
-In order to obtain these services, You will need to submit Personal Information to Us.
-However, Personal Information provided by You for the purpose of obtaining any legal services may be tracked, edited and/or disclosed in order to:
+In order to obtain these services, You will need to submit Personal Information, including Personal Data, to Us.
+However, Personal Information, including Personal Data, provided by You for the purpose of obtaining any legal services may be tracked, edited and/or disclosed in order to: